Buying a house with a friend (or two) is one way to combat rising prices. Here's what to consider before trying this homebuying strategy.

 Buying a house with a friend FAQs

+Can two friends buy a house together?
 Yes.
 The process is similar to purchasing a home with a spouse or significant other.
 Both borrowers will need to apply for their loan, and the lender will pull both of their credit scores.
 Both borrowers will also need to submit proof of income and employment, as well as information about their debts, savings, and assets.

+Can you apply for a mortgage with a friend?
 Yes, you can.
 Each borrower will complete a full loan application, and the lender will pull each person’s credit history.
 It’s important to discuss any potential financial pitfalls or changes in circumstance that could affect the home before you close.
 You’ll also want to work with an attorney to create a contract spelling out how various scenarios will be handled, as well as the best way to take title to the house.

+Is it better to buy a house with another person?
 Buying a home with a friend can provide some advantages, such as increased purchasing power and decreased costs of homeownership due to the shared expenses.
 However, there can be significant disadvantages as well.
 If one person wants to sell and the other doesn’t, or one person is no longer able to pay their portion of the mortgage, that can create serious financial and interpersonal conflicts.

 Know before you commit